-Ibolya Kepiro obtained her PhD in Biophotonics from the Imperial College London, where she studied in vivo high-resolution retinal imaging for clinical diagnostics.
+Ibolya Kepiro obtained her PhD from Imperial College London, where she studied in vivo high-resolution retinal imaging for clinical diagnostics.
 She was involved in several international projects leading the development of 3D structural imaging approaches combining light-sheet fluorescence microscopy with electrophysiology, drug delivery modelling in clinical administration and contributing to the design of nanotechnology strategies for the treatment of diabetic eye diseases.

 Areas of interest

-- Development, metrology and application of novel technologies for biology and medicine
+- Development, metrology and application of novel technologies for biology and medicine with SI-traceability

 - Drug and gene delivery, regenerative and synthetic biology

-- 3D live biomolecular, cell and tissue imaging
+- 3D live biomolecular, cell and tissue imaging at the nanoscale